benkiefer/tools/vagrant-stuff/README.md

 # Vagrant Stuff
-Working through Puppet Pro by Turnbull and McCune.
-In order to use these you must have:
+I'm working through Puppet Pro by Turnbull and McCune.

+In order to use this stuff you must have:
  - Vagrant installed
  - Virtual Box installed
  - This project checked out